royerlab/napari-chatgpt/README.md

 - napari query:
-  Gives Omega the ability to query information about the state of the viewer, of its layers, and their contents.
+  Gives Omega the ability to query information about the state of the viewer, of its layer, and their contents.

 - napari widget maker:
   Gives Omega the ability to make napari functional widgets that take layers as